 Today we’re happy to share a guest blog post by Connor Kunz, a project manager at Home Care Pulse, the leading survey and data platform for home care providers in North America.
-While Home Care Pulse is best known for its Home Care Benchmarking Study, it also regularly surveys thousands of clients and caregivers to help their agencies understand how to improve their experiences.
+While Home Care Pulse is best known for its Home Care Pulse (HCP) Benchmarking Study, it also regularly surveys thousands of clients and caregivers to help their agencies understand how to improve their experiences.
 Home Care Pulse also manages the Best of Home Care awards and offers the most extensive free online library available to home care owners.

 In any service business, you live or die by the quality of experience you provide to your clients and employees.
-A great experience inspires positive word of mouth, loyalty, and growth; a negative or inconsistent experience spawns damaging word of mouth, cancelled clients, and negative reviews.
+A great experience inspires positive word of mouth, loyalty, and growth; a negative or inconsistent experience spawns damaging word of mouth, canceled clients, and negative reviews.

 Home care is largely made up of kindhearted, caring people who already work hard to provide great experiences for clients and caregivers.
 However, it’s one thing to try to provide a great experience based on your gut feeling of what clients and caregivers want, or a sampling of whichever clients and caregivers take the time to approach you when they want something; it’s another thing to create an action plan based on unbiased feedback and accurate data that zeroes in on exactly what’s most important.